sandra0503/portfolio-page/contents/index.md

   skills:
   - icon: /icons/003-team.svg
     title: Agile way of working
-    details: Used to work in SCRUM mode with most of my teams, I love the short ways of communication and quick outcomes
+    anchor: agile
+    details: In the last few years I had the chance to work in various agile team settings, most of which applied the Scrum framework to their processes.
+As a Scrum team member I take Backlog groomings and Sprint plannings seriously, I always contribute my part to split bigger topics into smaller stories and I enjoy to plan Sprints effectively together with the team.
+I like the shorter ways of communication, the freedom in smaller decisions and the quick outcome of working agile.
   - icon: /icons/001-tablet.svg
     title: HTML, CSS & JavaScript
-    details: Of course I'm super familiar with the core stack of web development, but I never stop teaching myself the newest frontend technologies
+    anchor: js
+    details: While I'm confident in building state-of-the-art frontend for web applications, I'm always learning new things and technologies.
+Besides a solid knowledge of HTML, CSS and JavaScript, I'm familiar with JS frameworks like React or Angular, but at the moment especially with Vue.js.
+I'm also not afraid of connecting to APIs and backend systems.
+In my most recent project we are building a mobile-first online shop implemented with Zalando's Mosaic 9 stack.
   - icon: /icons/002-ux.svg
+    anchor: ux
     title: Focus on UX/UI
     details: I enjoy to collaborate closely with designers and user experience experts to create new things together
 footer: Copyright © 2019 Sandra Zollner